Anto1Roy/Comp370FinalProject/README.md

 # Comp370FinalProject
-Data science project on the coverage of taylor swift in news articles for final porject in COMP370
+Data science project on the coverage of Taylor Swift in news articles for the final project in COMP370